EEEManchester/drone_build_tutorial/Readme.md

     It demonstrates steps to add an onboard computer to a drone.
 It includes how to power it within the power system of Pixhawk and how to enable ROS communication among it, Pixhawk and base station.

-    1. Setup of Onboard computer
+    1. Setup of onboard computer
         - [Setup Raspberry Pi as onboard computer](4_Experiment_OnboardComputer_Pi.md)
     2. Communication between onboad computer and autopilot
         - [Setup communication between Pi and Pixhawk](4_Experiment_Communication_Pi_Pixhawk.md)